algorandfoundation/docs/docs/get-started/dapps/reach.md

  showOutcome: Fun([Address], Null)
 };
 const Params = Tuple(Token, UInt, UInt);

-export const main = Reach.App(() => {
+// Creator is a Participant that has getSale, seeBid and timeout functions.
+A participant is an “actor” who takes part in the application (dApp).
+Participants are associated with an account (address) on the consensus network. export const main = Reach.App(() => {
  const Creator = Participant('Creator', {
    ...common,